DanThePutzer/python-basics/README.md

-# python-ml
+# Machine Learning in Python
-Some machine learning algorithms implemented from scratch in python
+Some machine learning algorithms implemented from scratch in python.